 In 2002, Mehta readily accepted Istomin’s invitation to his Great Conversations in Music under the aegis of the Library of Congress.
 When asked about the reciprocal influences of European, American and Indian music, Mehta replied that in the past exchanges only existed from Europe toward America, but more recently it had been the opposite, because of jazz and pop music.
 Viennese taxi drivers now listen to country or rock, and no longer know much about Mozart and Schubert!
 As for India, it had been centered on its own music and was not interested in music from other continents.
 Mehta remembered premiering Ravi Shankar’s 2nd Concerto for Sitar and Orchestra.
 The interest and success was considerable in America and Europe, but it was a disaster in India!
 Korea and China, on the other hand, showed great interest in Western culture.
-Mehta was amazed to discover that a North Korean orchestra was able to play Tchaikovsky’s 4th Symphony without score, by heart!
+Mehta was amazed to discover that a North Korean orchestra was able to play Tchaikovsky’s 4th Symphony by heart, without the score!
 As for the sound of the orchestras, it was undeniable that all orchestras in Europe and in America had developed a similar sonority, due to the blending of nationalities and cultures.

 Looking back on his career, he felt that one of the things he was most proud of and satisfied with was his long association with the Israel Philharmonic, since 1968!
 His deepest regret was that a peace agreement between Israel and Palestine could not be achieved, and that an exacerbated, unquenchable hatred had emerged.

 Recalling the thirteen years of his tenure in New York as musical director, he still had bitter memories of the systematically hostile attitude of the critics, and of the incompetence and dishonesty of a marked few: even his remarkable action in favor of contemporary music had been ignored.

 Musically, he deplored the fact that present-day young conductors were no longer aware of the relationships between tempos within a work, which he considered to be the most important thing, as it gives the music its breath!